-- What are cookies
+- What are cookies?

-What cookies are used on this website
+- What cookies are used on this website?

 The cookies we and our business partners use on this website are broadly grouped into the following categories:

-Essential - These are cookies that are required for the operation of our website.
+|Strictly Necessary||N/A||These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart, or to allow communication between your browser and the website.|

 |Performance||Google Analytics||We use analytical cookies to help us understand how users engage with our website.
 An example is counting the number of visitors and to see how many visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.|

 - How can I reject or opt out of receiving cookies?

 If you have previously consented to us storing cookies on your machine but then change your mind, you can do the following:

-- if you only want to reject some or all of the third party cookies you will need to visit the relevant third party’s website directly to manage cookies stored on your machine by them.
-Please see our “Third Party Cookies
+- if you only want to reject some or all of the third party cookies you will need to visit the relevant third party’s website directly to manage cookies stored on your machine by them – see Third Party Cookies

 Please be aware that disabling cookies may impact the functionality of this website.

 We may update this policy from time to time so you may want to check it each time you visit our website.
-We last changed this policy on 20 August 2015.
+We last changed this policy on 20 March 2019.